 Your dogs love anything that smells like you.
-Without even realizing, we are continually secreting pheromones and glandular bodily signals.
+Without even realizing it, we are continually secreting pheromones and glandular bodily signals.
 Your dog can smell things that we simply don’t have the nose to detect.

 If you’ve been sweating, your dog might enjoy the taste of salt on your skin (gross!).

-Fun Facts On Why Do Dogs Lick Human Feet
+Fun Facts on Why Dogs Lick Human Feet

 During training, diabetic service dogs learn to detect influxes in blood sugar by smelling secretions from the feet.
 Many trainers use the socks of the diabetic person to teach the dogs the scent their body lets off when the sugar is high or low.

-The dog learns whether the person is out or range or ready to react.
+The dog learns whether the person is out of range.
 When the dog smells this during a diabetic episode, they alert the person.
 Isn’t it amazing what dogs can do?

 It’s far more likely that this probably won’t turn into a problem.
 Occasionally, your dog may take the opportunity to lick your feet, but it’s very likely to be an infrequent act.

 Distracting or not reacting can make your dog forget all about your toes.
-Alternatively, you can make it physically impossible for your dog to lick your feet by putting on a pair of socks every time it starts licking your feet.
-Make sure you do not pay attention to the dog, try not to even look at him, this will send a clear message and gradually decrease the feet licking behavior.
+Alternatively, you can make it physically impossible for your dog to lick your feet by putting on a pair of socks every time they start licking your feet.
+Make sure you do not pay attention to the dog, and try not to even look at him, as this will send a clear message and gradually decrease the licking behavior.

 Beware of Paw Licking